 Does my Baby need a Visa to travel to Nigeria

-Does infant need a visa to visit Nigeria?
+Does the infant need a visa to visit Nigeria?

 Yes, an infant needs a visa before they can travel to Nigeria.
-With the increase in Child trafficking around the world getting a visa for an infant is challenging and you also need to deal with making the decision of whether you should go for a flight package for the whole family.
+With the increase in Child trafficking around the world getting a visa for an infant is challenging and you also need to deal with deciding whether you should go for a flight package for the whole family.

-Here you will learn more on Nigerian visa for infants and how you can get them.
+Here you will learn more about Nigerian visas for infants and how you can get them.
 Most of the process can be done online and the presence of you and your child will be needed.

 Below are what you will need to get a Nigeria newborn visa